 An animal bite is a wound caused by the teeth of an animal.
-The teeth puncture, tear, scratch, bruise, or crush the person's tissue.
+The teeth puncture, tear, scratch, bruise, or crush the tissue.
 The injury can damage skin, nerves, bone, muscle, blood vessels, or joints.

 Most bites occur when an animal has been provoked.
 Animals with rabies bite without being provoked.

-A risk factor is something that increases your chance of getting a disease or condition.
 Most bites occur in children and young adults.
 Males are affected more often than females.
 Bites happen more frequently in warmer weather.

 Symptoms of a bite include pain and bleeding.

 Wounds may become infected due to the bacteria normally found in the animal's mouth or a systemic infection of the animal, such as rabies.
 Wounds may also become infected from microbes on the skin or in the environment.

 The doctor will ask about how the bite occurred, the animal that bit you, and your medical history.
 The doctor will examine the wound and assess damage to any nearby muscles, tendons, nerves, or bones.
 If the wound appears infected, the doctor may use a sterile swab to remove a sample for testing.